DeltaManiac/deltamaniac.github.io/vault/dailybyte.d5.md

 ---
 id: eN5kq8a6uewxD6Lgvlj9V
-title: Day 5
+title: Binary Sum
 desc: ''
-updated: 1628434961099
+updated: 1629045496417
 created: 1628394332314
 nav_order: 5
 ---

 # Problem

 This question is asked by Apple.

 Given two binary strings (strings containing only 1s and 0s) return their sum (also as a binary string).

 Note: neither binary string will contain leading 0s unless the string itself is 0

 Ex: Given the following binary strings...